-This pack contains the assessment documentation for the Level 3 Health and Social Care: Practice (Adults) qualification.
-Assessors and managers should also refer to the Qualification Delivery Guide for further information and support on preparing to undertake assessments for this qualification.
+This pack contains the assessment documentation for the Level 3 Health and Social Care: Practice (Children and Young People) qualification.

 Assessors and managers should also refer to the Qualification Delivery Guide for further information and support on preparing to undertake assessments for this qualification.